LuqiPan/LuqiPan.github.io/_posts/study/2014-01-06-some-truth.md

 4. The difference between theory and practice is shorter in theory than in practice.
 5. Elegance is not optional.- Richard O'Keefe
 6. Perfect is the enemy of good.- Voltairo
+7. Syntactic sugar causes cancer of the semicolon.- Alan Perlis

 ***